Endeavor Group pulls IPO after dropping stock price

 Endeavor's co-CEOs, Ari Emanuel, who is the inspiration behind hit HBO show "Entourage;" Patrick Whitesell and president Mark Shapiro, may have made millions if the firm went public.

 The adjustment in price Thursday was the first sign to outside investors that the timing of the IPO may be wrong.
-Silver Lake, Goldman Sachs, J.P.
-Morgan, Morgan Stanley were all heavily invested in Endeavor and may have been the impetus for the shop going public prematurely.
+Private equity firm Silver Lake, which is heavily invested in Endeavor, may have been behind the impetus for the shop going public prematurely.

 There may have been a lot of pressure to go public because private investors wanted to get out, Gerber said.